 Here are some tips for writing an outstanding reflection essay: Have a clear purpose.

 - Define your purpose each year.
-It is vital to come up with something you believe in rather than failing to have one at all.
+It is vital to come up with something you believe in rather than failing to have one.
 It also helps make things less complicated by concentrating them on a single point.

 - Discuss what went well for you and what process or life transition necessitated the writing.

-- Pay close attention to your personal life and even such basic details as your mood or health by reflecting on it.
+- By reflecting on it, please pay close attention to your personal life and even such basic details as your mood or health.
 Try to identify the underlying reasons or events of changes you see in yourself, such as weight loss.

 - Research the history of your school, topic, or club.
-This is important to research the why of your writing, rather than just what happened.
+Researching your writing is vital, rather than just knowing what happened.

 - Reflect on your performance during a routine academic exercise, like saying a word backward.
 Use this activity to define the primary intent of your writing and why you did it.